ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

    * VPX instance details, such as your NetScaler IP, version, hostname, and serial if available.
    * Attach the LAS activation request file that you generated.

+      Do not open a new support case.
+Use the case provided by IBM Support only.
+      {: remember}

    IBM Support registers the NetScaler with Citrix, obtains a license activation file, and attaches the activation file to your support case.

    The activation file expires after 1 year.